-I’ve written about scales and arpeggios before here on my blog, but the following article was penned for the Piano Professional Magazine (Issue 34: Spring 2014), published by the European Piano Teachers Association or EPTA, which is designed for piano teachers.
-I write a regular feature article on technique for this very informative publication.
-Hopefully this article contains some useful…
+I have written about scales and arpeggios before here on my blog.
+The following article was penned for the Piano Professional Magazine (Issue 34: Spring 2014).
+It was published by the European Piano Teachers Association or EPTA, which is designed for piano teachers.
+For many years I wrote a regular feature article on technique for this informative publication.
+Hopefully…

 Tag: Scales

-The music exam season is virtually upon us and so the inevitable question of scale practice arises.
-Whether you are taking Grade 1 or Grade 8, you will need to practice your scales regularly.
+Whether you are taking Grade 1 or Grade 8, you will probably need to practice your scales regularly.
 There is always a strong temptation to just play them through quickly moving on to more interesting parts of your exam.
-Try not to do…
+Try not to do this.
+Scales can be both fun and rewarding as well as a…

 Piano exam success: 9 key points

-Scales & Arpeggios – love them or hate them?
-6 reasons why you need to practice them.
+Scales & Arpeggios: 6 reasons why you need to practice them

-‘Now for the scales and arpeggios, C major hands together please’, the examiner smiles glancing at the student who is waiting with bated breath… This is a typical scenario when pupils are faced with scales and arpeggios in an examination.
-Most pianists don’t like scales or scale practice.
-Some ask if they are really necessary….
+‘Now for the scales and arpeggios, C major hands together, please.’
+The examiner smiles and then glance at the student who is waiting with bated breath.
+This is a typical scenario when pupils are faced with scales and arpeggios in an examination.
+Most pianists don’t like them.
+Some ask if they are really necessary.
+For…